HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 In order to work on this assignment, you will need the free, open-source desktop software QGIS.
 This tutorial will teach you how to download it, and use some of its most useful features.

-There are many software options for working with, manipulating, analyzing, and visualizing geospatial data.
+There are many software options for manipulating, analyzing, and visualizing geospatial data.
 QGIS is a favorite, as it is free, lightweight, and doesn't require a login or license.
 If you learn QGIS now, you'll be able to use it and all of its functionalities long after you graduate.

 To download QGIS, visit the [QGIS download page](https://www.qgis.org/en/site/forusers/download.html).
 Select the `long-term release (most stable)`.